 The Tower will ordinarily be open from 10-4 Monday to Saturday, and 12-3 on Sunday but sometimes events in the Ruins or inclement weather conditions may mean reduced opening hours, so please check in advance if you are planning on making a special trip.

-Blitz Experience Museum (normally open from mid-February to early November)
+Blitz Experience Museum (normally open from mid-February to early November but please check in advance is you are planning a special visit)

 Please note that the Blitz Museum is not open to visitors when in use by school groups – please check availability when booking.

 No visit would be complete without a visit to our gift shop!
-We are pleased to offer a range of Cathedral themed books and souvenirs, Blitz themed sweets and memorabilia, and cards, CD’s, and other items.
+We are pleased to offer a range of Cathedral themed books and souvenirs and memorabilia.
 The shop can be found opposite the entrance to the New Cathedral, next to the steps up to the Ruins.

 Shop Opening Hours: